 Pay4Later Limited, trading as Deko (“we”, “us” or “our”), is a company incorporated in England and Wales with company number 06447333.
-Our registered office is 12th Floor, 6 New Street Square, London, EC4A 3BF.
+Our registered office is 100 Liverpool Street, London, EC2M 2AT.

 For the purpose of data protection laws, we are a data controller and we are registered as a controller with the Information Commissioner’s Office under number ZA003197.
 We are committed to maintaining the privacy and protection of all personal data that we process in connection with our business.

 Sections 1.1 – 1.3 below explain how and why we process your personal data, as well as the legal basis on which we carry out this processing.

 1.1.1 To facilitate your application for consumer credit finance: Where you apply for a consumer credit finance product (including a branded credit card) in connection with an initial purchase from a merchant, or otherwise, as a credit broker, we collect and process the personal data you provide in your application form in order to provide you with consumer credit finance brokerage services.
 We make it quick and easy for you to apply for consumer credit finance, both at the point of purchase (be it when you are buying in-store, online, on your mobile or over the phone), and by other means you agree to.
 We review your application for consumer credit finance to validate, format and process your information.

 We: (a) (where appropriate) select a suitable consumer credit finance product for you (based upon the finance offers available from our lending partners); (b) facilitate the completion of your application for consumer credit finance and the agreement between you and the lender, on behalf of a lender; and (c) also provide your personal data to the merchant, if applicable, in order to confirm payments made by the lender to the merchant in connection with your purchase and to enable the merchant to provide goods and/or services to you.